DataDog/hiring-engineers/answers.md

 You can use Datadog for anything really, thinking on a very small scale I could setup an small IOT in my Door with a contact, setup 0 as a value when the circuit is close and 1 when the circuit is open, so I can monitor when someone goes into my room.

-You could setup software with a cognotive services such as Microsoft Vision to identify Weapons in Public Places, if possitive send alerts to the respectives police enforcements.
+You could setup software with a cognitive service such as Microsoft Vision to identify Weapons in Public Places, if positive send alerts to the respective police enforcements.

-IoT devices could monitor residential metrics, such as water, electricity, high impacts near areas that are promtept to people falling and monitor elderly houses to alert different departments such as firefighters, ambulences and such.
+IoT devices could monitor residential metrics, such as water, electricity, high impacts near areas that are prompt to people falling and monitor elderly houses to alert different departments such as firefighters, ambulances and such.

 This are just a few ideas on how we could use Datadog, how would you use it?